 Remote work enables us to deliver faster results for our clients.
 We can exchange information faster than if we had to do everything in-person.
 That's always been the nature of our work, but we can move even faster now that our clients are working the same way.

-Remote Work Doesn’t Solve It All
+Does Remote Work Solve Everything?

-While we love remote work, we’re not so naive to believe it’s a cure-all.
 Communication is more challenging when team members are scattered across different time zones.
 Some employees may struggle with feelings of isolation.
 Others can find it difficult to disconnect from work when their home is their office.

 Some of the benefits of good old-fashioned face-to-face meetings can't be replaced by online tools.
 That's why we try to get our core team together once a week for in-person interactions at the office.
 By agreeing to a common in-office day, we get the opportunity for informal conversations and real face time.

-We’ve gotten very good at hosting meetings and workshops online, but there’s an extra level of bonding that happens when we can get together with our clients in the same room for a half-day or full-day session.
-You build trust with each other, eat lunch together and talk about your hobbies and families.
+We've gotten very good at hosting meetings and workshops online, but there's an extra level of bonding that happens when we can get together with our clients in the same room for a half-day or full-day session.
+You build trust with each other, eat lunch together, and talk about your hobbies and families.
 The resulting insights and camaraderie make our future work together that much stronger.
 It helps us build the mutual trust we need to make our remote work more effective.

 Let Us Put Our Remote Team to Work for You